tianheg/til/html/define-the-head-and-body-of-an-html-document.md

-# Define the Head and Body of an HTML Document
+# Define The Head And Body Of An HTML Document

 ```html
 <!DOCTYPE html>